 Projects should be interventions designed for the resident’s/fellow’s specialty, practice location, patient population, etc. Successful project proposals will include a tangible item delivered to the patient, such as a memento, token, or any imaginative artifact that aims to foster connection between the resident/fellow and patient.

-Since the inception of the Back to Bedside initiative, the ACGME has funded more than 80 projects, engaging nearly 200 residents and fellows in innovative projects to enhance their clinical experience and engage more fully with their patients and colleagues.
+Since the inception of the Back to Bedside initiative, the ACGME has funded more than 80 projects, engaging more than 200 residents and fellows in innovative projects to enhance their clinical experience and connect more fully with their patients and colleagues.

 Learn a bit more about the Back to Bedside experience: